-Role of the Board & Management
+1.1 Role of the Board & Management

-The Board's role, where appropriate, is to govern the Company rather than to manage it.
-In governing the Company, the Directors must act in the best interest of the Company as a whole.
-It is the role of senior management to manage the Company in accordance with the direction and delegations of the Board and the responsibility of the Board to oversee the activities of management in carrying out these delegated duties.
+The Board's role is to govern the Company and act in the best interest of the Company as a whole.
+Management is charged with managing the Company in accordance with the direction and delegations of the Board, with board oversight on risk, strategy and ensuring strong financial controls are in place and ensuring management carry out these delegated duties.

-In carrying out its governance role, the main task of the Board is to drive the performance of the consolidated entity.
-The Board must also ensure that the consolidated entity complies with all of its contractual, statutory and any other legal obligations, including the requirements of any regulatory body.
+In carrying out its governance role, the Board drives the performance of the consolidated entity and must also ensure that the consolidated entity complies with all of its contractual, statutory and any other legal obligations, including the requirements of any regulatory body.
 The Board has the final responsibility for the successful operations of the consolidated entity.

-To assist the Board carry out its functions, it has a Code of Conduct in place to guide Directors, the Chief Executive Officer, the Chief Financial Officer and other senior executives and employees in the performance of their roles.
+To assist the Board carrying out its functions, it has a Code of Conduct in place to guide Directors, the Chief Executive Officer, the Chief Financial Officer and other senior executives and employees in the performance of their roles.

-In general, the Board is responsible for, and has the authority to determine, all matters relating to the policies, practices, management and operations of the Company.
+In general, the Board is responsible for, and has the authority to determine all matters relating to the policies, practices, management and operations of the Company.
 It is required to do all things that may be necessary to be done in order to carry out the objectives of the consolidated entity.